 For students with extra time accommodation, you can easily adjust this setting within the "Assessment" tab on your Brightspace course website.
-Check out this resource
+Check out this resource for accurate directions.

 CITL has developed several resources with accessibility-related accommodations in Brightspace.

 Do accommodations still apply as I teach remotely?

 Yes.
 Some accommodations are not applicable now for courses taught remotely or online and others may be challenging to provide.
 Regardless, there is a responsibility to meet students' academic accommodations.
 ACES is prepared to assist you with this process.
-If you have questions with implementing specific accommodations for students during this time of remote and/or online instruction, please reach out to our staff by emailing firstname.lastname@example.org
+If you have questions about implementing specific accommodations for students during this time of remote and/or online instruction, please reach out to our staff by emailing email@example.com.

 Where can I learn more about teaching in an accessible and inclusive way?